MattDierick/RTD-NGINX-App-Protect-UDF/source/class2/module5/module5.rst

         .. image:: ../pictures/module5/jenkins_pipeline.png
            :align: center

     #.
-Connect back in SSH to App Protect VM, and check the signature package date running ``docker exec -it app-protect more /var/log/nginx/error.log``
+Connect in SSH to the Docker App Protect + Docker repo VM, and check the signature package date running ``docker exec -it app-protect more /var/log/nginx/error.log``.
+You should

-.. note:: Congratulations, you ran a CI/CD pipeline based on a Gitlab webhook.
-This webhook was based on a Signature Package update, but it can be tied to an application commit for instance.
+.. note:: Congratulations, you ran a CI/CD pipeline based on a GitLab webhook.
+This webhook was based on a Signature Package update, but it could have also been associated with an application commit.